spencer-shadley/completed-class/19-react/hw/README.md

 - Sort the table by at least one category

 - Filter the users by at least one property.

+## Hint

+- Generate your starter code using the `create-react-app`

+- Draw your page first, pseudocode how you might break-up the components

+- Create one component at a time.
+Test often.
+Any time you _can_ fail _try_ to fail.
+Try to break your code anytime you think there's a new thing that could break (display a component, updating state, etc.)

 ## Commit Early and Often